Joshua-fabric/vale-vscode/README.md

 # Vale + VS Code

-> The official Visual Studio Code extension for [Vale](https://github.com/chrischinchilla/vale).
+> The Visual Studio Code extension for [Vale](https://github.com/chrischinchilla/vale).

 The Vale extension for VS Code provides customizable spelling, style, and grammar checking for a variety of markup formats (Markdown, AsciiDoc, reStructuredText, HTML, and DITA).